Jan Ostrowski

-Jan Ostrowski (born 14 April 1999) is a Luxembourgian professional association footballer who plays as a midfielder for Swift Hesperange and the Luxembourg national team.
+Jan Ostrowski (born 14 April 1999) is a Luxembourgish professional footballer who plays as a midfielder.

 Club career

-Ostrowski joined Miedź Legnica in Poland in the summer 2019, and previously featured for the youth sides of 1.
-FSV Mainz 05, Eintracht Frankfurt and FC Zürich.
+Ostrowski previously featured for the youth sides of Mainz 05, Eintracht Frankfurt and FC Zürich.

+In the summer of 2019, Ostrowski joined Polish side Miedź Legnica.

 International career

 Ostrowski was born in Luxembourg and is of Polish descent.
 He made his international debut for Luxembourg in 2017 in a friendly against Albania.